plpxsk/bert-qa/README.md

 Using `squad` Question and Answer dataset and Mac with Apple Silicon.

-After fine-tune training the base BERT model, you can find answers to questions in your document ("context").
+After fine-tune training the base BERT model, you can find answers to questions in your document.

-As typical, the answer is an exact extract from the provided context.
+As typical, the answer is an exact extract from the provided document ("context").

 # Set up